All Saints: episode guide

 Jared's patient is unconscious, stable and has an unusually large penis.
 The news spreads like wildfire through the ward and everyone but Connor seems impressed.
 Finally, unable to deny his curiosity, Connor sneaks in to have a look… only to have the patient wake up and catch him.

 Special Guest: Rhondda Findleton as Sharon Ellison

 Notes: Josh Quong Tart makes a guest appearance before joining the cast in 2001 as Matt Horner.
-Ling-Hsueh Tang's first appearance as Dr. Kylie Preece is just 24 eps after appearing in another role.
+Ling Hsueh Tang's first appearance as Dr. Kylie Preece comes just 24 episodes after appearing in another role herself.